-Most efficent ARMv7-A CPU, higher performance than Cortex-A5
+Most efficient ARMv7-A CPU, higher performance than Cortex-A5

 Cortex-A5 - ARMv7-A

-Smallest and lower power ARMv7-A CPU, optimized for single-core
+Smallest and lowest power ARMv7-A CPU, optimized for single-core

 Cortex-A series processors scale efficiently across a range of mobile, consumer, embedded and infrastructure devices.
 Cortex-A processors have shipped over 11 billion units across markets such as: